-More and more women are starting to turn towards careers in the skilled trades, including pipefitting, as seen in the rising proportion of women in the manual labor workforce, increasing by 30% over last year’s figures in the construction industry.
+More and more women are starting to turn towards careers in the skilled trades, including pipefitting, as seen in the rising proportion of women in the manual labor workforce.
 Careers in the skilled trades offer plenty of advantages, including engaging in hands-on training, contributing to projects that you literally help take shape, entering a field with excellent job demand, earning good compensation (especially as experience builds), and working with a schedule that allows for plenty of time at home with the family.

 Why Not Work in Skilled Trades?